Rising sea levels are snarling people’s commutes, even when there’s no rain

 Urban planners in cities like Miami designed the built environment of the waterfront according to their estimates of normal tidal cycles: If the water rises so high on the average day, the planners built streets and bulkheads a little higher.
 In many cities, though, these estimates are decades out of date: The sea level around Miami has risen about a foot over the past century, which makes a big difference in a city with many neighborhoods that sit just 3 or 4 feet above sea level.

 We’re already seeing the cumulative effect of this long-term change.
 A paper published last year in the journal Environmental Research estimated that sea-level rise between 2002 and 2017 increased the average annual commute time in Miami by 15 minutes, by blocking main arteries along the waterfront.
-In the worst-affected neighborhoods, where residential-neighborhood flooding created widespread delays, the disruptions lengthened commutes by more than 4 hours.
+In the worst-affected neighborhoods, where residential-neighborhood flooding created widespread delays, the disruptions lengthened commutes by more than four hours.
 The paper estimates that under the current flood landscape, about 14,000 commuters may be unable to reach their workplaces one or more times each year.

 The paper also estimated that commuting disruptions could get worse over the next few decades.
-Mathew Hauer, a sociology professor at Florida State University and the lead author of the study, found that under the highest sea-level-rise projections, average annual commuting delays would exceed 4 hours, and more than 55,000 commuters would face an impassable trip.
+Mathew Hauer, a sociology professor at Florida State University and the lead author of the study, found that under the highest sea-level-rise projections, average annual commuting delays would exceed four hours, and more than 55,000 commuters would face an impassable trip.

 “It’s not just people who are on [Miami] Beach and trying to commute somewhere,” Hauer says.
 “You have people commuting into the Beach as well, in which case they experience it, and people commuting through the Beach, who have to go through an area that’s flooding.
 Their home street might not flood, their work street might not, but in between they encounter flooding.”